nautobot/nautobot-app-device-onboarding/README.md

 `nautobot-device-onboarding` is using [Netmiko](https://github.com/ktbyers/netmiko), [NAPALM](https://napalm.readthedocs.io/en/latest/) & [Django-RQ](https://github.com/rq/django-rq) to simplify the onboarding
 process of a new device into Nautobot down to, in many cases, an IP Address and a site.
-In some cases, the user may also have to specify a specific Platform and Port.
+In some cases, the user may also have to specify a specific Device Platform and Device Port.
 Regardless, the Onboarding Plugin greatly simplifies the onboarding process by allowing the user to specify a small amount of info and having the plugin populate a much larger amount of device data in Nautobot.

 In most cases, the user would specify: